peterjohnmanuel/NeighborhoodMap/README.md

 - Download the zip file or clone the [repo](https://github.com/peterjohnmanuel/NeighborhoodMap) to your local machine.
 - Navigate to the folder where you download the file and click on the index.html file.
+- _Recommended:_ Navigate to the dist and click on the index.html file to start the optimizied version.

 **Please note**